rsksmart/RSKIPs/IPs/RSKIP518.md

 - AUG-07-25: Core Devs Community Call covering all RSKIPs proposed.
 The upgrade proposal is open for comments until August 22nd.
 - AUG-27-25: The upgrade proposal is now closed for comments.
 Accepted RSKIPs list has been updated.
 - SEP-30-25: Reed successfully activated on Mainnet and Testnet
+- OCT-30-25: In preparation for the second Reed release, RSKIP 502 has been split into RSKIPs 502, 529, and 536, all of which are required to run Union Bridge on Testnet.

 ## References